dugajean/oop-nonces/README.md

 // Will output: <input type="hidden" id="_wpnonce" name="_wpnonce" value="somerandomstring"/>
 ```

 You're then able to pass these variables into your HTML and use them accordingly.
-The example above assumes the use of the default values; You are able to set `action` and `name` in the constructor or using getters in order to make the nonce specific to an action.
+The example above assumes the use of the default values; You are able to set `action` and `name` in the constructor or using setters in order to make the nonce specific to an action.

 When you need to verify a nonce that has been sent to the backend, you can do so by using the verify method, like so: